boxedworks/ai-osrs-p/readme.md

 - Larry
 - Gobb <sub>*This character is a WIP.</sub>
 - Narrator <sub>*This character is a WIP.</sub>
-### Hidden Characters
-"Hidden" characters will only appear if included in a prompt.
-- Man

 ## Locations
 Include a location's name in a prompt to force the location of a generated scene.